Pretro/gymstore/README.md

 * (Grey) is the hover color for the add to cart button in the all product page and the color main color for the button in the product detail page.

-The reason why did i choose these colors is because the backgroundcolor is black.
+The reason why did i choose these colors is because the background color is black.
 It was necessary to use strong colors that contrast with the environment.
 This contrast allows the user to be more focused

 on what they need and at the same time gives a typical atmosphere of the gym world.
 Since in most of these sites and from the site in which this project was inspired, the main background color is black.

 ### __Typography__